UPDATED ON: 6 Nov 2021

 The 6 Nov live streaming session has been shifted to a pre-recorded session for later broadcast during the festival and / or will be available on VOD.
 Please stay tuned for an announcement of the new date(s) that this will be available for viewing.
 Thank you for your understanding in advance.

-This programme includes a live Q&A towards the end of the session.
+This programme includes a live Q&A towards the end of each session.

 Writers / Presenters